Altinn/altinn-studio-docs/content/technology/architecture/components/application/construction/altinn-platform/authorization/accesscontrol/pep/_index.md

 Example from [DataController](https://github.com/Altinn/altinn-storage/blob/main/src/Storage/Controllers/DataController.cs)

-### Policy Enforcment ScopeAccessHandler
+### Policy Enforcement ScopeAccessHandler

-This handler is used in scenarios where we want to require some specific scopes to be able to call an API.
+For scenarios where we require specific scopes to be authorized to call an API, we use the ScopeAccessHandler.

-It support multiple scopes.
+It supports multiple scopes.

 See [ScopeAccessHandler](https://github.com/Altinn/altinn-authorization/blob/main/src/Altinn.Common.PEP/Altinn.Common.PEP/Authorization/ScopeAccessHandler.cs)